 Quilted Homespun Winter Scarf

-A ragged and patched homespun quilted winter scarf using 4" homespun quilt squares is very simple and easy to assemble.
+A ragged, patchwork homespun quilted winter scarf using 4" homespun quilt squares is very simple and easy to assemble.
 It's very soft and cozy.
 Shown here using the bright homespun squares but also looks great using the warm reds and navys.